FAQs Related to the NIDA Genetics Consortium, Human Genetic Studies, and Data and Biospecimen Submission and Access

 - Operationalization of environmental risk factors

 - Notification of decision.
-Notification will be approximately two months after submission of the request.
+Notification will be approximately two months after receipt of the request.

 - Confirmation of acceptance of membership.
-Investigators whose request for membership has been approved must confirm acceptance of membership by sending a letter of acceptance to join the NGC, countersigned by the appropriate business official at the investigator's sponsoring institution, to the NGC secretary.
+Investigators whose request for membership has been approved must confirm acceptance of membership by sending a letter of acceptance to join the NGC, countersigned by the appropriate business official at the investigator's sponsoring institution.

 - Submission of grant and site information.
 New members to the NGC must send a copy of their grant abstract and their site information to the NGC Secretary and to the NCGS (firstname.lastname@example.org).